-Avis, a Republican, was the representative for West Virginia's 3rd congressional district from 1913 to 1915.
+Avis was the representative for West Virginia’s 3rd congressional district and was a Republican.
+He served from 1913 to 1915.

 From Apr 1913 to Mar 1915, Avis missed 130 of 281 roll call votes, which is 46.3%.
 This is worse than the median of 32.2% among the lifetime records of representatives serving in Mar 1915.
 The chart below reports missed votes over time.